ControlAltDlete/TicTacToe/docs/Administration_Manual.md

 ##Step 1: Download Git bash (Mac users can skip this step and use Terminal)
 Download Git bash from here --> https://git-scm.com/downloads

-##Step 2: Open Git bash or Terminal(MacOX) and clone the repository
+##Step 2: Open Git bash or Terminal(Mac Os X) and clone the repository
 Clone the repository with the command __git clone https://github.com/KontrolAltDelete/TicTacToe__.

 ##Step 3: Go to the TicTacToe directory